 Live shopping vs on-demand shoppable video: which fits your brand

 Live shopping is an event; on-demand shoppable video is always-on infrastructure.
-Most brands need the second far more than the first, here is why.
+Most brands need the always-on foundation first and reach for the live event instead.

 Live shopping gets the headlines: the event, the host, the real-time cart.
-On-demand shoppable video gets the results, quietly, because it is working at 3am on a Tuesday when nobody is hosting anything.
-The two are not rivals; they are different tools, and most brands reach for the wrong one first.
+On-demand shoppable video gets the results, quietly, because it is still working at 3am on a Tuesday when nobody is hosting anything.
+They are not rivals.
+They are different tools, and most brands reach for the loud one first.

 Live shopping